How to Get Sharp Photos for Social Media

 1 File Compression

-Social media platforms compress images to save storage space and speed up loading times.
-While this helps performance, it can reduce your image quality.
+Social media platforms compress images to save storage space on their servers and speed up loading times.
+While this improves performance, it reduces your image quality.

-Large photo files are resized and compressed, which affects the sharpness and fine details of your photos.
+Large photo files are resized and compressed, which interferes with the sharpening and fine details of your photos.

 Here is the technical reason:

-- When a platform resizes or compresses the image, it changes these carefully applied sharpening effects.
-The edges, contrast, and clarity you improved can be lost.
+• When a platform resizes or compresses the image, it changes these carefully applied sharpening effects.
+The edges, contrast, and clarity you worked hard to enhance are disrupted.

 2 Poor Resharpening by Platforms

-After resizing or compressing your photo, many platforms do not resharpen the image properly, if at all.
-Even when they do, their sharpening algorithms are not as effective as professional editing tools, so your photos can look soft or fuzzy.
+After resizing or compressing your photo, many platforms do not resharpen the image properly or at all.
+Even if they do, their sharpening algorithms are not as effective as professional editing tools, so your photos can look soft or fuzzy.

 How Can You Avoid This?

-The best approach is to upload your images in a way that avoids resizing or heavy compression by the platform.
+The solution is to upload your images in a way that avoids resizing or compression by the platform.
 Each platform has its own maximum image dimensions.
-If you stay within these sizes, the platform is less likely to resize your photo, which helps keep its quality.
+If you stick to these sizes, the platform will not resize your photo, which helps keep its quality.

 Here are the key dimensions to know: